Code-Institute-Submissions/MilestoneProject1-Wreck-of-Blues/README.md

 Social logos has been taken from [Font Awesome](https://fontawesome.com/) and been linked to outsourced material, like facebook, youtube, Amazon, spotify.
 All these links will open new pages.
-Links to the top of the page has been tested and all go to the beginning of the page.

 ### Writer's Notes